davfront/42_ft_irc/README.md

 ### CommandParser Class

 CommandParser class can be used to parse incoming IRC commands and route them to the appropriate handlers (e.g., join, part, privmsg).
-This is a basic outline, and the actual design may vary depending on your specific requirements and design choices.
-You may also need additional classes or data structures to handle things like message queues, user authentication, and more advanced IRC features.
-Remember to encapsulate the behavior and data related to each class to keep your code organized and maintainable.